Last Update: May 16, 2025

 Read Our Full Review Of The Sole F80 Treadmill Here

-The NordicTrack 1250 combines soft cushioning with high-tech training for a truly awesome cardio workout.
-NordicTrack falls under the iFIT umbrella, so the 12” HD touchscreen accesses all of iFIT’s content with an active subscription.
-The 1250 has a sleek and modern design, which folds compactly with hydraulic assistance.
-The NordicTrack Commercial 1250 is our runner-up for being an excellent treadmill despite not having as many free features.
+The NordicTrack 1250 combines soft cushioning with high-tech training for an awesome cardio workout.
+NordicTrack falls under the iFIT umbrella, so the 12” touchscreen accesses all of iFIT’s content with an active subscription.
+Its sleek and modern frame folds compactly with hydraulic assistance.

 The NordicTrack Commercial 1250 combines high-tech, hands-free performance with great shock absorption.